Last Updated on November 12, 2022 by Rebecca Lake

 - Inspection fees

-- Car loan payments (though you could include this under debt if you prefer to list them separately)
+- Car payments (though you could include this under debt if you prefer to list them separately)

 - Ride-sharing/taxi fees